vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-09-input-output.md

 ## Stdout

-You already know `stdout.printf ()` from the *Hello World* example.
-Actually, it can take an arbitrary number of arguments of different types.
+The [*Hello World* program](../01-00-first-program) in chapter 1 used `print ()` for a single string.
+For formatted output and for consistency with much existing C and GObject code, Vala also offers `stdout.printf ()`, which can take an arbitrary number of arguments of different types.
 The first argument is always a *format string*, following the same rules as [C format strings](http://en.wikipedia.org/wiki/Printf).
 If you must output an error message you can use `stderr.printf ()` instead of `stdout.printf ()`.

 To print a message to the console, you can use `stdout.printf ()` or `print ()`.
 Both are similar to `printf ()` in C. `stdout.printf ()` takes a format string and a list of arguments.
 The format string contains placeholders for the arguments; the placeholders are replaced with the argument values when the function is called.